jacquescarolan/jacquescarolan.github.io/content/home/science.md

 weight = 20  # Order that this section will appear.

 title = "Science"
-subtitle = "My research develops new methods to accelerate computing through a combination of photonics, quantum algorithms and machine learning; with equal emphasis on hardware development and applications."
+subtitle = "My research applies principles from physics, quantum optics and electrical engineering to develop new tools for neuroscience, quantum technologies and photonic computing."

 [content]
   # Page type to display.
 E.g. project.